qynvi/CRReurocall/README.md

-Iterates for the price of a European call option by using the Cox, Ross, and Rubinstein model based on the following inputs: r - annual interest rate sigma - sigma
+Iterates for the price of a European call option by using the Cox, Ross, and Rubinstein model based on the following inputs:

+r - annual interest rate

+sigma - sigma

 K - K price

 S(0) - current T=0 price of the S

 T - time to maturity in years

 n - number of iterations

-Todo:
-- Mathmatical proof that Cox-Ross_Rubinstein converges to Black-Scholes-Merton